photomultiplier/PirateBounties/README.md

     - `emperorAmount`, default 4.
 How many emperors there will be.
     - `emperorThreshold`, default 1.
 The minimum bounty required to be an emperor.
+- Category `events`: configures actions on events.
+Contains various fields, one for each event.
+Right now, the events are:
+  - `leaderboardEnter`, when a player enters the leaderboard.
+    Placeholders: `%player%`, the display name of the player;
+    `%bounty%`, the player's bounty.
+  - `leaderboardLeave`, when a player leaves the leaderboard.
+    Placeholders: `%player%`, the display name of the player;
+    `%bounty%`, the player's bounty.
+  Each field can have the same sub-fields to configure what happens when the event is fired:
+  - `enabled`: if the event is enabled, defaults to `false`.
+  - `commands`: a list of strings.
+Leave out this field if you don't want any commands to be executed.
+Each item is run as a different command.
+Don't include the leading `/`.
+Placeholders are supported and will be replaced.
+  - `playerMessage`: a list of strings.
+Leave out this field if you don't want any message to be sent.
+This message is sent only to the player.
+Placeholders and formatting codes are supported.
+  - `broadcastMessage`: a list of strings.
+Leave out this field if you don't want any message to be sent.
+This message is broadcast to everyone on the server.
+Placeholders and formatting codes are supported.
 - Category `files`: configures file names for saving persistent data.
     - `emperorsFile`, default `"EmperorsLeaderboardData.bin.gz"`.
 The
       file used to save the emperors leaderboard between plugin